Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 ## Introduction

-Contoso Traders is a web application for stock trading.
+Contoso Traders is an e-commerce web application.
 In this challenge, as a DevOps engineer, your focus is to seamlessly implement and test new features with Copilot, ensuring accuracy and alignment.
 Conduct a thorough code review and enhance security using GitHub Advanced Security's CodeQL.
 Streamline development with a GitHub Actions CI/CD pipeline for Contoso Traders, ensuring efficient and secure deployment.

 This is the solution guide that contains all of the comprehensive, step-by-step directions needed to finish the challenge.